 In the Flavian phase, a return to the second style is visible – the central composition system returns, copies of easel paintings with mythological scenes, and stage paintings.
 There is also no so-called transparent wall.

-The style is dominated by warm colors, especially red, brown and yellow.
+The style is dominated by warm colours, especially red, brown and yellow.
 In addition to the illusionist paintings, there were again copies of mythological pictures of array paintings.

-Independently from the main trends in painting styles, decorations on a different subject also developed.
-In the dining rooms there were often paintings depicting still lifes consisting of fish, birds, fruit, glass vessels with water.
+Independently from the main trends in painting styles, decorations on a different subjects also developed.
+In the dining rooms, there were often paintings depicting still lifes consisting of fish, birds, fruit, and glass vessels with water.
 Portraits of homeowners, most likely painted directly on the walls, are also found.

 What is worth emphasizing is that Roman painting is practically anonymous.
 The contractor of the paintings was usually a Greek slave who had the reputation of a craftsman rather than an artist.
 To this day, few names have survived, e.g. Studius during the reign of Octavian Augustus or Famulus during the reign of Nero.
 It was painted in such a way that the undercoat was made by a helper so that the master could then start the proper work.

 Art historians say that the Romans in the late period did not forget how to paint proportionally.
 Along with the spread of Christianity, simply new aesthetics and a different form of communication began to dominate.
 Nature was no longer mapped, and the focus was on symbolism and an attempt to show inner light.